charlesponti/ponti-io/README.md

 - 👷 Github Actions — Lint your code on PR
 - 🚘 Automatic Branch and Issue Autolink — Branch will be automatically created on issue **assign**, and auto linked on PR
 - 🔥 Snippets — A collection of useful snippets
-- 👀 Default Open Graph — Awesome open graph generated using [og](https://github.com/theodorusclarence/og), fork it and deploy!
 - 🗺 Site Map — Automatically generate sitemap.xml
-- 📦 Expansion Pack — Easily install common libraries, additional components, and configs

-See the 👉 [feature details and changelog](https://github.com/theponti/create-ponti-ui/blob/main/CHANGELOG.md) 👈 for more.

 ## Getting Started